ucfopen/canvasapi/docs/keyword-args.rst

 Some endpoints have parameters that look like :code:`foo[bar]`.
 Typically, there will be multiple parameters with the same prefix in the same endpoint.

 For example, :func:`canvasapi.account.Account.create_course` has several parameters that look like :code:`course[foo]`, as shown in the `Canvas Docs for Create a New Course <https://canvas.instructure.com/doc/api/courses.html#method.courses.create>`_.
-However, square brackets are not a valid character for python variables, so the following would **NOT** work:
+However, square brackets are not valid characters for Python variables, so the following would **NOT** work:

 .. code:: python

     # This is not valid, and will not work.
     account.create_course(course[name]='Example Course')

 What Canvas is effectively doing with the bracket format is grouping things into objects.
-To get a similar effect in Python, CanvasAPI is set up to use dictionaries.
+To achieve a similar effect in Python, CanvasAPI uses dictionaries.

 Given an existing :class:`canvasapi.account.Account` object, :code:`account`, the parameter :code:`course[name]` can be passed like this: